 Overdoing the cardio has other drawbacks as well.
 If you do cardio for an hour a day, how much energy and focus will you have when you have to devote to weight training?
 Some studies show that doing cardio before strength training the lower body interferes with lower body strength gains.
 When you do 40 minutes of running or cycling before a strength training session, your legs will already be in a fatigued state and you likely won’t maximize your performance.

 In fact, studies show that the benefits of cardio follow a bell-shaped curve.
 More is better only up to a point.
 At some frequency, the benefits start dropping off as fatigue sets in.
 In extreme cases, too much cardio can lead to overtraining and elevation of cortisol with a variety of negative repercussions, including suppression of the immune system and muscle breakdown.
-Two to three cardio sessions weekly is enough to get the benefits without exhausting your body.
+Two to three cardio sessions weekly are enough to get the benefits without exhausting your body.

 Cardio Mistakes #3: Not Varying Your Cardio